argonne-lcf/ai-science-training-series/03_dataPipelines/README.md

 Led by Taylor Childers from ALCF

 New AI systems largely depend on CPU-GPU hybrid architectures.
 This makes efficient use of CPU-side resources important in order to feed sufficient data to the GPU algorithms.
-Ideally, the CPU processes data and builds training batches, while the GPU performs the compute intensive forward and backward gradient calculations.
+In most cases, the best setup is to have the CPU process the training data and build training batches, while the GPU performs the compute intensive model inference and gradient calculations ("backward pass" or "back-prop").

-Here there are examples of building a data pipeline for both Tensorflow and PyTorch.
+This section demonstrates building a data pipeline for both Tensorflow and PyTorch.
 Tensorflow's data pipeline API is a bit more advanced than PyTorch so we'll focus on that one, though we include an example in PyTorch.

 # ImageNet Dataset